 [6] A limited liability partnership must ensure that any trade name used by thepartnership clearly indicates the limited liability status of its partners.

-CHAPTER 5 - THE LAWYER AS ADVOCATE
+CHAPTER 5 - RELATIONSHIP TO THE ADMINISTRATION OF JUSTICE

 THE LAWYER AS ADVOCATE Advocacy

 5.1-1 When acting as an advocate, a lawyer must represent the client resolutely and honourably within the limits of the law, while treating the tribunal with candour, fairness, courtesy and respect.